Shift Leader and Shift Manager Training in Quick-Service and Fast Casual Restaurants

 Here are some of the topics you should focus on when training a new shift leader or manager:

-• Customer service: Shift managers should be trained to provide excellent customer service, including handling customer complaints and issues professionally and effectively.
+• Customer service: Shift managers need good interpersonal skills and should be trained to provide excellent customer service, including handling customer complaints and issues professionally and effectively.
+The shift leader will be an important point of contact for customer complaints, and these customer incidents need to be managed effectively.
 They should also be familiar with the menu and able to make recommendations and answer customer questions, particularly when it comes to allergens, and what might fit into certain common diets.
 This training may also include a focus on soft skills that might need to be improved upon.

 • Training: Shift leaders and managers may also be required to shoulder the load when training their teams.
 Restaurant training is a skill in itself, so applying some training on how to actually train, including different training methods will be beneficial for your entire team.